hashnfv/hashnfv-multisite/docs/release/userguide/multisite.admin.usage.rst

 **Distributed KeyStone service with Fernet token + Async replication (star-mode)**

-One master KeyStone cluster with Fernet token in two sites (for site level high availability purpose), other sites will be installed with at least 2 slave nodes where the node is configured with DB async replication from the master cluster members, and one slave’s mater node in site1, another slave’s master node in site 2.
+One master KeyStone cluster with Fernet token in one or two sites(for site level high availability purpose), other sites will be installed with at least 2 slave nodes where the node is configured with DB async replication from the master cluster members.
+The async. replication data source is better to be from different member of the master cluster, if there are two sites for the KeyStone cluster, it'll be better that source members for async. replication are located in different site.

 Only the master cluster nodes are allowed to write,  other slave nodes waiting for replication from the master cluster member( very little delay).